cs124/pa7-agent/README.md

 **Late days CANNOT be used on this assignment.
 Please submit early and often to avoid last minute submission issues!**

-**You must work in groups of 3-4 members.
+**You should work in groups of 3 members.
 (To work in a group of size 2, you must get special permission from the staff.)
 All submissions will be graded according to the same criteria, regardless of group size.**

 In this assignment you will build a customer service agent that can help with movie ticket bookings and other movie-related requests.
 The assignment consists of a compulsory part on implementing the collaborative filtering algorithm to recommend movies to the user, and an open-ended part on implementing an LLM agent that can make tool calls, where you are encouraged to be creative and implement interesting functions and tools for the agent to use.